MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--staff-and-training.md

 - Training viewed as a program, not just string of individual system training.
 - Positive outcomes are collected and measured to share with the organization and cross-pollination in training.
 - Usage of the solutions becomes less IT-driven and more business encouraged due to clear benefit demonstration in ongoing training.
+- Training programs begin to incorporate AI-powered tools and capabilities, with initial training on Microsoft 365 Copilot and embedded AI features.
+Training focuses on practical use cases and productivity improvements.
+- ✨ **Training is role-based and competency-focused**: This is a game-changer.
+Training is tailored to specific roles in the organization (e.g., IT security training for employees, managers, system owners, and IT department, each with different content).
+HR assigns trainings based on what staff is hired to do, and role definitions are clear.
+Certificates that need renewal are tracked and managed.
+Some training requires tests and certification, while others may be "read a policy and 'I have read and understood'."
+Employees can enter external certificates, and there is internal competency mapping that can easily analyze competency gaps.
+- ✨ **Ongoing training time is included for each employee on a monthly basis**, where they should take training, participate in competency networks, or similar activities.
+Weekly is best, but monthly is the minimum.
+Annual training is not sufficient—it's too long between sessions, and everyone needs to train continuously as IT changes occur continuously, sometimes daily.
+(Yes, we know it's a lot, but it's necessary.)

+##### 400 HR Support & Governance

+- ✨ **HR provides comprehensive training support**: HR works with reporting to managers whose employees fall below the approved level or have not met goals within deadlines, instead of nagging end users.
+HR supports the business with coaching to develop unique training that is needed.
+HR systematically works with system owners about their trainings and ensures they are updated and have the right quality.
+HR in their coaching ensures training is at the right level (e.g., when there is a new framework, the language doesn't need to come directly from lawyers' legal texts).
+Training should have the company's tone and maintain a graphic profile standard.
+HR has templates for different types of trainings.
+Trainings don't have to be well-produced, but they need to meet the need—sometimes just a recorded meeting will suffice (don't fall for the trap of making everything into a Netflix series).
+External content is linked and follows standards.

+##### 400 Competency Groups

+- ✨ **Competency groups exist for all core competencies the business needs**: HR continues to own the structure, rules, and support systems.
+Competency groups are designed for their target audience (e.g., Copilot may need two different groups: one for Copilot and productivity, and another for Copilot and development where AI is used to build AI into systems and processes).
+The **Digital leaders group exists for Microsoft 365**, driven by a change manager with strict governance, setting productivity standards and common rules.
+When new features are released, they are presented to this group, and if there is interest, the appropriate champions group is assigned to test and evaluate. **Power Platform competency groups are driven by an IT architect** who monitors when systems become critical to the business.
+A Center of Excellence for Power Platform exists with templates and governance structures to support these groups.

 #### 400 Impacts